gnuradio/gnuradio/release/README.md

 Currently a couple of Wix templates to supplement what CPack will generate

-At the moment most of the functionality is to setup the registry to OOT modules can install themselves and the GNURadio can locate them also the mechanism to be leveraged to "register" the installations by the gui/installer for oot modules
+At the moment most of the functionality is to setup the registry to OOT modules can install themselves and the GNU Radio can locate them also the mechanism to be leveraged to "register" the installations by the gui/installer for oot modules